opencomputeproject/onie/docs/design-spec/switch_hw_requirements.rst

 =====================================

-The ONIE project recommends the following conventions for the sheet metal silk screen on the machine:
+The ONIE project recommends the following conventions for the sheet metal silkscreen on the machine:

 #.
 Switch ports are labeled starting with the number "1".

 #.
 Switch ports are labeled top to bottom, left to right.
-For example
+For example,
    consider a 48 port switch with two rows of switch ports (two rows of 24 ports).
 The ports along the top row are labeled "1, 3, 5 ...
 47" and the bottom row is labeled "2, 4, 8 ...
 48".

 #.
 Field Replaceable Units (FRUs) are labeled starting with the number
    "1".
 This typically applies to field pluggable power supplies and fan modules.
-For example a system with 2 PSUs and 3 fan modules would label the PSUs "1, 2" and the fans "1, 2, 3".
+For example, a system with 2 PSUs and 3 fan modules would label the PSUs "1, 2" and the fans "1, 2, 3".